MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

 ---
-title: Monitor Azure Stack HCI with Azure Monitor Insights
+title: Monitor Azure Stack HCI with Insights
-description: Enable logging and monitoring capabilities to monitor Azure Stack HCI clusters using Azure Monitor Insights.
+description: Enable logging and monitoring capabilities to monitor Azure Stack HCI clusters using Insights.
 author: dansisson
 ms.author: v-dansisson
 ms.reviewer: saniyaislam
 ms.topic: how-to
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 10/25/2023
+ms.date: 10/27/2023
 # zone_pivot_groups: hci-versions
 ---

-# Monitor Azure Stack HCI with Azure Monitor Insights
+# Monitor Azure Stack HCI with Insights

 [!INCLUDE [applies-to](../../includes/hci-applies-to-22h2-21h2.md)]

-This article explains how to use Azure Monitor Insights to monitor an Azure Stack HCI cluster.
+This article explains how to use Insights to monitor an Azure Stack HCI cluster.
 Insights is a feature of Azure Monitor that quickly gets you started monitoring your Azure Stack HCI cluster.
 You can view key metrics, health, and usage information regarding cluster, servers, virtual machines, and storage.

+> [!IMPORTANT]
+> If you registered your Azure Stack HCI cluster and configured Insights before November 2023, certain features that use [Azure Monitor Agent (AMA)]((/azure/azure-monitor/agents/agents-overview)), such as Arc for Servers, VM Insights, Defender for Cloud, or Sentinel might not collect logs and event data correctly.
+For troubleshooting guidance, see the [Troubleshoot clusters registered before November 2023](#troubleshoot-clusters-registered-before-november-2023) section.

-## Benefits of using Insights for Azure Stack HCI
+## Benefits

 Insights for Azure Stack HCI offers the following benefits: